carbonWinter/the-big-guns/federal-litigation.md

 ---
 layout: blocks
 title: Federal Litigation
-seo_title: Federal Civil Litigation Attorneys in Las Vegas, NV
+seo_title: Federal Civil Litigation lawyers in Las Vegas, NV
 permalink: "/las-vegas-nv/federal-litigation/"
 description: Our skilled federal litigation attorneys at The Big Guns can help you collect the money you deserve.
 For further information, please contact us.